criscanedo/kirc/index.md

 title: home
 ---

-# What is kirc?
+# kirc ("KISS for IRC)

-kirc (KISS for IRC) is a tiny open-source Internet Relay Chat (IRC) client designed with usability and cross-platform compatibility in mind.
+A tiny open-source Internet Relay Chat (IRC) client designed with usability and cross-platform compatibility in mind.

 ## Features